 Once completing above steps, the next step will be downloading an FTP Client.
-These client helps to access server side file and directory structures via Graphical User Interface.
+These client helps to access server-side file and directory structures via Graphical User Interface.
 Unlike Putty and other SSH Client, you don’t require any knowledge of command.
 Just follow simple steps.
-I know these all steps look very long but due to detail explanation they seem to be longer.
-In fact, they are very easy to follow and remember.
+I know these all steps look long but due to detail explanation they are longer.
+In fact, they are amazingly easy to follow and remember.

 3. Creating Database via ServerPilot.io

 OpenCart needs a valid database with a valid username.
-ServerPilot makes the job of creating database and database user very easy.
+ServerPilot made easy to be creating database and database user.